 NOTICE!
-Adjustments shall only be performed by a service representative specifically trained and certified to perform maintenance on the Harsco Industrial, Patterson-Kelley equipment.
+Adjustments shall only be performed by a service representative specifically trained and certified to perform maintenance on the Patterson-Kelley equipment.
 Verify proper operation after servicing.

 Refer to the appliance's rating plate for the minimum and maximum inlet gas pressures.
 The gas pressure during main burner operation must be greater than the minimum indicated on the rating plate.
-Nominal gas supply pressure 7" W.C. for natural gas and 11" W.C. for propane gas.
+Nominal gas supply pressure 7" W.C. for natural gas.
 The gas pressure must not exceed 14" W.C. which is the maximum allowable pressure on the gas train components.
 Each appliance is furnished with a manual shut-off valve with an integrated test port.
 This port is located on the upstream side of the valve body for measuring supply pressure and is sealed with a threaded plug.